 Read more - Pregnancy and Coronavirus

-Through our commitment to individualised care we will present the care options available to enable informed choice.
-These options will reflect clinical and cost effectiveness, public health initiatives, user evaluations and user involvement within the Maternity Voices Committee.
+Through our commitment to individualised care, we will present the care options available to enable an informed choice.
+These options will reflect clinical and cost-effectiveness, public health initiatives, user evaluations, and user involvement within the Maternity Voices Committee.